MCSPenguin/CivCorp/Bylaws.rst

 Number
 ================================================================================

-1. The Board of Directors shall consist of a number, no fewer than three, determined by the Board of Directors from time to time.
+1. The Board of Directors shall consist of a number determined by the Board of Directors from time to time.

 2. No reduction of the authorized number of directors shall have the effect of removing any director before that director’s term of office expires.